visionxyz/Trimap-Annotation/README.md

 # Trianno

 This project is a Vue 3 application that provides an annotation tool for labeling images with a brush and fill tool.
 It also displays ground truth (GT) data from an existing dataset for easier annotation.
-Users can switch annotation labels with a right-click.
+Users can switch annotation labels with the 'x' key.

 ## Features